electron/electron/docs/api/web-contents.md

 invoked by a gesture from the user.
 Setting `userGesture` to `true` will remove this limitation.

+Code execution will be suspended until web page stop loading.

 ```js
 contents.executeJavaScript('fetch("https://jsonplaceholder.typicode.com/users/1").then(resp => resp.json())', true)
   .then((result) => {